Cucumber Ginger Pimm’s CupJump to Recipe

 I had to go to two liquor stores in the Denver area to find a bottle of Pimm’s which is a damned travesty.
-In the summer, every self-respecting liquor store should be peddling the crap out of this stuff.
+In the summer, every self-respecting liquor store should be selling Pimm’s No. 1.

-There are various Numbers of Pimm’s concoctions, which only differ because of their base liquor.
-My personal favorite is the No. 1 which is has a gin base.
+Apparently, there are various Numbers of Pimm’s concoctions, which only differ because of their base liquor.
+The only one I’ve tried is the No. 1 which has a gin base.
 It’s perfect for a light, fruity cocktail though.